 The 1973 OPEC oil embargo was the first time OPEC flexed its muscles.
 It cut off oil to the United States, limiting supply.
 Prices rose and shifted power away from U.S. oil producers.
 A higher price would have given other countries the incentive to drill new fields, which are too expensive to open when prices are low.

 The United States also imports oil from a non-OPEC member, Mexico.
 This makes America less dependent on OPEC oil.

 Where Is Demand for Oil Greatest?

 In 2019, the United States used about 20% of the world's oil.
 Much of this oil is used for transportation.
 China and India were the next biggest users, utilizing about 14% and 5% of the world's oil production, respectively.
 They are followed by Japan and Russia at 4% each.

 How Speculation Can Affect the Price of Oil and Gas

 Oil futures, or futures contracts, are agreements to buy or sell oil at a specific date in the future at a specific price.
 Traders in oil futures bid on the price of oil based on what they think the future price will be.
 They look at projected supply and demand to determine the price.
 If traders think demand will increase because the global economy is growing, they will drive up the price of oil.
 This can create high oil prices even when there is plenty of supply on hand.

-It's called an asset bubble.
-This happened to gold prices during the summer of 2011.
-It happened in the stock market in 2007 and in housing in 2006.
-When the housing bubble burst, it led to the 2008 financial crisis.
+This is called an asset bubble, and it happened to gold prices during the summer of 2011.
+It also happened in housing in 2005.
+When the housing bubble burst in 2006, it led to the 2008 financial crisis.